-OCC is one of 13 federal agencies on President Joe Biden's Property Appraisal and Valuation Equity ("PAVE") Task Force, an interagency initiative to combat bias in home appraisals.
+OCC is one of thirteen federal agencies on President Biden's Property Appraisal and Valuation Equity ("PAVE") Task Force, an interagency initiative to combat bias in home appraisals.
 The Task Force was directed to (i) evaluate the causes, extent, and consequences of appraisal bias and (ii) establish a transformative set of recommendations to root out racial and ethnic bias in home valuations.

-Similarly, USPAP, the generally recognized ethical and performance standards for the appraisal profession in the United States, made recent changes to address bias and discrimination.
+Similarly, Uniform Standards of Professional Appraisal Practice ("USPAP"), the generally recognized ethical and performance standards for the appraisal profession in the United States, made recent changes to address bias and discrimination.
 Beginning January 1, 2024, USPAP's Ethics Rule will address bias and discrimination in a new section within the Ethics Rule titled "Nondiscrimination" and within changes to Advisory Opinions 39 and 40.